lxneng/vimfiles/README.rst

 -  SnipMate_ snipMate.vim aims to be a concise vim script that implements some of TextMate’s snippets features in Vim.

 -  `NERD\_tree`_ A tree explorer plugin for navigating the filesystem

--  pyflakes_ on the fly Python checking in Vim with PyFlakes

 -  markdown_ Vim Markdown runtime files